yzabc007/SurfCon/README.md

         > bash test_surfcon.sh

-Steps for trianing the model freom scratch:
+Steps for trianing the model from scratch:

 Step 1: Training the inductive context prediction model: